theupdateframework/pep-on-pypi-with-tuf/README.rst

 .. image:: figure2.png

 Figure 2: An overview of the metadata layout in the maximum security model.
-The maximum Security model supports continuous delivery and survivable key compromise.
+The maximum security model supports continuous delivery and survivable key compromise.